nicholasgriffintn/NGWebsiteNuxt/articles/simple-static-site-hosting-with-aws.md

 ## Creating our S3 bucket

-Before we can create our pipline, you'll need to create and setup a new S3 bucket to host your website on.
+Before we can create our pipeline, you'll need to create and setup a new S3 bucket to host your website on.

-I'll let Aamazon explain the initial processes of this, as it's quite simple and is likely to change a lot.
+I'll let Amazon explain the initial processes of this, as it's quite simple and is likely to change a lot.
 You just need to make sure that you name your bucket with the same domain name that you'll be using for the HTTP access.
 So for me, that would be 'nicholasgriffin.dev'.

 Once created, you'll want to attach a policy to your bucket to ensure that all files are public.

 As the whole idea of this is that deploys will happen automatically, we don't want to be setting permissions manually.

-You can do this by clicking on the permissions tab withiin you S3 bucket and then on Bucket Poliy.
-Then you'll need to add the following to the policy editor.
+You can do this by clicking on the permissions tab within you S3 bucket and then on Bucket policy.
+There you'll need to add the following to the policy editor.

 ```yaml
 {